-Along the varied landscape and along the villages of the five governances the trail passes through, the Masar Ibrahim al-Khalil works with 17 women’s cooperatives in various stages of development.
+Along the varied landscape and along the villages of the five governances that the trail passes through, the Masar Ibrahim al-Khalil works with 17 women’s cooperatives in various stages of development.
 In addition to mapping and waymarking the trail for hikers’ recreation, the Masar Ibrahim supports these women’s cooperatives, keeping in mind a two-fold goal: highlighting cultural heritage and supporting local economies.

-From the Masar Ibrahim’s northernmost point in Jenin through the five governances to Hebron, the women’s cooperatives along the trail provide both food products—such as shadeah, za’atar, yogurt, butter, pickles and jams, and handcrafts embellished with traditional Palestinian embroidery.
+From the Masar Ibrahim’s northernmost point in Jenin through the five governances to Hebron, the women’s cooperatives along the trail provide both food products—such as shadeah, za’atar, yogurt, butter, pickles and jams—and handcrafts embellished with traditional Palestinian embroidery.

-The Masar continues to promote and assist the women in selling their products, by providing trainings and seeking to understand how continued support can help them in the development of their products and enrich the life of each community of women.
+The Masar continues to promote and assist the women in selling their products by providing trainings and seeking to understand how continued support can help them in the development of their products and enrich the life of each community of women.

 The Masar Ibrahim staff is proud to showcase their work and welcomes comments and questions about the work and products of those women’s cooperatives.
 We look forward to your support of their work.

 Meet the Women’s Associations on the Masar Ibrahim

 - Hebron women’s associations